magicismight/react-native-root-portal/README.md

 ```
 import Portal from 'react-native-root-portal';

-// If a Portal.Exit has been rendered in the project it will returns `true`
+// If a Portal.Exit has been rendered in the project it will return `true`
 console.log(Portal.isExisted('portkey'));

 ```